AsapScience: Religion

 On March 16, 2017, AsapScience released a video regarding the existence of God and whether it could be proven through the use of math, titled "Can Math Prove God's Existence?"
 The video sparked a lot of controversy and received a channel-highest dislike percentage of more than 45%.

 Statistics

-As of 26 June 2022, AsapScience and Greg and Mitch have over 11 million subscribers combined.
+As of 21 April 2025, AsapScience and Greg and Mitch have over 11 million subscribers combined.

 Other work

-In February 2016, Mitch was announced as one of the 16 HouseGuests on Big Brother Canada 4.
+In February 2016, Moffit was announced as one of the 16 HouseGuests on Big Brother Canada 4.
 He placed 11th and was evicted on day 42 in a 5-3 eviction vote.
 He was the first member of the Final Jury that decided the winner of the game.

+Honours

+On December 7, 2023, Mary Simon, the Governor General of Canada, invested both Brown and Moffit with the Meritorious Service Medal (Civil Division) for using "explanations, solid facts and humour" to "educate the Internet generation about science topics".